Xenea Governance Overview

 Iterate on the final proposal: After receiving feedback from stakeholders and the community, changes will probably need to be made from the initial proposal to improve security or to meet various needs.

-Once the CKP reflects all changes deemed necessary, it will be presented again to protocol developers.
+Once the XKP reflects all changes deemed necessary, it will be presented again to protocol developers.
 They may then proceed to the next step, or new concerns may arise and the proposal may be iterated again.

-Network Upgrade Activation: Once the network upgrade is activated, the CKP will go live on the Xenea network.
+Network Upgrade Activation: Once the network upgrade is activated, the XKP will go live on the Xenea network.
 Note: Network upgrades are typically performed on the test net before being activated on the mainnet.

 This flow is very simplified, but outlines the key steps to enable protocol changes on the Xenea.
 Informal elements of this process categorized in detail: